 The pun name is a staple of the prank caller, who will disguise it just right so the other guy doesn't get the pun until he blurts it out.

 A Subtrope is the humourous book-and-author gag sometimes referred to as Batty Books.
 If a lot of characters in a given work have a punny name, it could be an example of Punny Theme Naming.
-If a group of people's last names from a pun, it could relate to The Law Firm of Pun, Pun, and Wordplay.
+If a group of people's last names form a pun, it could relate to The Law Firm of Pun, Pun, and Wordplay.

 See also: Who's on First?, Who Names Their Kid "Dude"?.